atbcb/ICTTestingBaseline/docs/10Flashing.md

 ## Test Procedure
 ### Selector (Identify Content)
-1. Find interface components that flicker.
+1. Visually identify interface components that flicker.
-2. Run the PITS Flashing favelet to identify elements that have

 ### Test Instructions

 #### Tests for SC 2.3.1
-1. For each
+1. For each element visually identified as flickering, determine if the specified frequency is
+2. Run the PITS Flashing favelet to identify elements that have frequency markup.

 ##### Test Results SC 2.3.1
 * If both tests for SC 2.3.1 fail, then the content is not conformant to SC 2.3.1